 No, Insulon® is not a thermal barrier coating.
-Insulon® is manufactured in standalone components including tubes, pipes, cans, containers, flasks, cones, and custom geometries.
-If you have an existing stainless steel or other metal structure, an Insulon® lining may be installed inside the walls.
-While not a coating, Insulon® can be as thin as 0.25 mm.
+Insulon® is a double-walled vacuum insulation technology that is manufactured as standalone components including tubes, pipes, cans, containers, flasks, cones, and custom geometries.
+And while not a coating, the overall wall thickness of Insulon® parts can be as thin as 0.25 mm.

 How is Insulon® made?

 Insulon® advanced vacuum insulation is made in a three-step engineering process which includes discovery, prototyping, and manufacturing.

 What insulation materials are used to make Insulon®?

 Stainless steel, Inconel, and other alloys are used to build Insulon®.
 Insulation materials are selected according to the needs of individual applications and can be selected to fulfill food grade or medical grade material requirements.

 R-values are used to measure an insulation material’s thermal resistance.
 Insulation materials with higher R-values can reduce heat transfer more effectively.
 U-values are used to measure thermal transmittance.
 Insulation systems with lower U-values have a lower rate of thermal transmittance than those with a higher U-value.

 Our engineers custom design Insulon® to suit individual applications.
 This means that the thermal resistance, or R-value, varies with each part.
 Insulation performance can be adjusted using various parameters including dimensions and material selection.
 Most Insulon® parts have an overall wall thickness in the order of millimeters and can deliver hundreds of degrees of temperature difference.